 Individuals can also come to the altar in surrender, during their time alone in the presence of the Lord.
 Coming to the altar is more than just praying a prayer: it means a genuine surrender of your heart and life to Christ.
 Nothing less will do!

 The altar is also a place for those who have wandered from God, to come back to Him.
 The door is wide open, to come back to God.
 There is nothing sweeter than to see a son or daughter coming back to God at the altar.
 The altar is a place of surrender.

 (4) The altar is a place of prayer.

-(5) The altar, the place of prayer, is a place to receive the baptism of the Holy Spirit.
+(5) The altar, the place of prayer, is a place to be filled with the Holy Spirit.

 Jesus said, "If anyone is thirsty, let him come to Me and drink!"
 (John 7:37).
 As we come to the feet of Jesus and ask, He will pour out His fullness of the Holy Spirit upon us.
 He will fill us.
+He will baptize us in His Holy Spirit.
 He will pour water upon the thirsty!
 (Isaiah 44:3).
 There is a great need for people to be baptized in the Spirit, to receive power to witness and to receive power for victorious Christian living.
 Lord, pour your Spirit into our hearts, in fresh power!

 (6) The altar of prayer is a place of healing.

 As people request prayer for healing, healing gifts of the Spirit can be given to those in need.
 Elders of the church can also anoint people with oil and pray for healing, following the instructions of James 5:14-16.
 In times of seeking God and prayer, miracles can occur in people's lives through divine healing, opening the door for people to come to Christ.
 God also sovereignly touches and heals people to demonstrate His compassion and glory.
 We are encouraged to seek gifts of healing (1 Cor.
 12:7-11,31; 14:1).